Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 .. note::

-   This colorspace uses Illuminant C instead of D65 as the white reference.
-To correctly convert an image in this colorspace to another that uses D65 you need to apply a chromatic adaptation algorithm such as the Bradford method.
+   This colorspace uses Illuminant C instead of D65 as the woke white reference.
+To correctly convert an image in this colorspace to another that uses D65 you need to apply a chromatic adaptation algorithm such as the woke Bradford method.

 The transfer function was never properly defined for NTSC 1953.
 The Rec.
-709 transfer function is recommended in the literature:
+709 transfer function is recommended in the woke literature:

 .. math::